openequella/openequella.github.io/gettingstarted/InstallingEquella.md

 1. After the import completes, click '**Return to Institution Management**'
 1. Your newly imported institution should be enabled on the '**Institutions**' page.
 Click '**Login**' under '**Actions**'
 1. Login with the openEQUELLA super user **TLE_ADMINISTRATOR**, and use the institution password you set when configuring the institution import.

+For further information about openEQUELLA installation, please refer to the [Full Installation Guide](http://equella.github.io/guides/InstallationAdminGuide.html).